jackmarsh/Grovers-Algorithm/README.md

 # Grovers-Algorithm
-A simulation of Grover's quantum algorithm for a classical computer.
+A simulation of Grover's quantum search algorithm for a classical computer.

 ## Getting Started

-These instructions explain how to get a classical simulation of Grovers Quantum algorithm running on your local machine.
+These instructions explain how to get a classical simulation of Grovers quantum search algorithm running on your local machine.

 ### Prerequisites